 With their recent acquisition of transaction management powerhouse Dotloop, Zillow can now offer brokerages integration with the platform.
 If you already use Dotloop for transaction management, then the added Zillow integration makes this Premier Broker a lot more attractive.

-Zillow Premier Agent: New Features for 2017
+Zillow Premier Agent: New & Improved Features for 2018

 Zillow Instant Offers

-New for 2017, Zillow is now testing out an instant offer program that allows sellers to get an instant offer on their home from hand picked real estate investors.
+Announced in 2017, Zillow is now testing out an instant offer program that allows sellers to get an instant offer on their home from hand picked real estate investors.
 Once they accept an offer, they can close in a matter of weeks or even days instead of months.
 The pilot program is so far only operational in a few select markets.

 While many Realtors view this new program as an attempt to replace agents, Premier Agents stand to gain a whole new stream of seller leads from the program.
 Here’s why: Before Zillow presents a seller with an offer, they give them the option to consult a local Premier Agent.
 Though they promise to close quickly, real estate investors rely on purchasing homes below market value to stay profitable.
 They also charge relatively steep fees of 9% of the home’s price.